+Although none has been identified to date, disease is a potential threat to Vetericaris chaceorum.
 Diseases from invasive fish and fecal coliform are potential threats to the viability of the anchialine pool shrimp.
-The development of tools to avoid, detect, or treat diseases and other pathogens that could adversely affect both wild and captive anchialine pool shrimp should be considered.
+The development of tools to avoid, detect, or cure diseases and control or eradicate pathogens that could adversely affect both wild and captive anchialine pool shrimp should be considered.